-[11] The picture that emerges from this cross-examination is that the basis upon which the second appellant intended to challenge the admissibility of the confession was that he had been brought by the investigating officer into a situation where he was surrounded by policemen from the Serious and Violent Crimes Unit including the investigating officer's superior, Captain Hodgett, and required to place his thumbprint on a blank document.
+- [11] The picture that emerges from this cross-examination is that the basis upon which the second appellant intended to challenge the admissibility of the confession was that he had been brought by the investigating officer into a situation where he was surrounded by policemen from the Serious and Violent Crimes Unit including the investigating officer's superior, Captain Hodgett, and required to place his thumbprint on a blank document.
 The necessary inferences from this were that Captain Hodgett was lying when he said that he had taken the statement from the second appellant and that he and Inspector Mhlongo had conspired to place the second appellant in a situation where he could be induced to put his thumbprint on a document even though nothing was written on it.
 A further necessary implication was that the entire confession must then have been written up afterwards by Captain Hodgett with the benefit of the knowledge that he already had of the circumstances of this particular crime and possibly the assistance of Inspector Mhlongo.
-This proposition was not put expressly to him by counsel but it necessarily flowed from the suggestion that the document to which the second appellant's fingerprints had been affixed was blank at the time.

-- [12] The cross-examination of Captain Hodgett by Mr Magigaba proceeded on a different footing.
+This proposition was not put expressly to him by counsel but it inevitably flowed from the suggestion that the document to which the second appellant's fingerprints had been affixed was blank at the time. - The cross-examination of Captain Hodgett by Mr Magigaba proceeded on a different [12] footing.
 Right from the outset he put to the Captain that the first appellant would tell the court that he was assaulted and threatened prior to making the statement that was made to Captain Hodgett.
 It was also put that he would say that the investigating officer, Inspector Mhlongo and other policemen were responsible for perpetrating this assault and that Captain Hodgett had seen it occur.
-Furthermore it was put to Captain Hodgett that whilst he was taking the statement from the first appellant the latter was taken out of the office by Inspector Mhlongo and further assaulted, after which he was returned to the Captain for the purpose of completing his statement. - [13] Inspector Ngcongo gave evidence about his acting as an interpreter between Captain Hodgett and the second appellant.
+Furthermore it was put to Captain Hodgett that whilst he was taking the statement from the first appellant the latter was taken out of the office by Inspector Mhlongo and further assaulted, after which he was returned to the Captain for the purpose of completing his statement.
+No point at all was made about the environment in which the confession was taken being threatening or intimidating or being such as to impose upon him some feeling of obligation to make a confession. - Inspector Ngcongo gave evidence about his acting as an interpreter between Caphin [13] Hodgett and the second appellant.
 He insisted that no one else was in the room at the time.
 It was put to him by counsel for the second appellant that he had been present when his client he was arrested but he denied that.
-He also denied that he had assaulted the second appellant before the latter made his statement.
-There are two significant aspects of this cross-examination .
-Firstly it was not put to Inspector Ngcongo that the second appellant had simply affixed his thumbprint to a document that was otherwise blank.
-Secondly counsel expressly put to Inspector Ngcongo that none of the preliminary questions reflected on the form embodying the statement had been put to the second appellant and all that happened was that when he arrived there and sat with Captain Hodgett "he was just told to tell his story".
-It was suggested that the only thing that was correct on the form in regard to any of the formalities was the statement :
+He also denied that he lad assaulted the second appellant before the latter made his statement.
+There are two significant aspects of this cross-examination.
+Firstly, it was not put to Inspector Ngcongo that the second appellant had simply affixed his thumbprint to a document that was otherwise blank.
+Secondly, counsel expressly put to Inspector Ngcongo that none of the preliminary questions reflected on the form embodying the statement had been put to the second appellant and all that happened was that when he arrived there and sat with Captain Hodgett "he was just told to tell his story".
+It was suggested that the only thing that was correct on the form in regard to any of the formalities was the statement: